How to Become a Teacher in Connecticut

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-How Do You Become a Teacher in Connecticut?
+How to Become a Teacher in CT

 Your path to Connecticut teacher certification will unfold across four main steps.
 The process begins with your college education and concludes with your certification application.